-The Administrative Services Division is under the direction of Deputy Chief Delmar Johnson.
-The Division consists of the Information Services Bureau which oversees the Records Unit, Duty Officer Unit, Holding Facility, TAC, Transport, Financial Services Unit, Police Technology Unit, and Cops Athletic Program (CAP).
+The Administrative Services Division consists of the Information Services Bureau which oversees the Records Unit, Duty Officer Unit, Holding Facility, TAC, Transport, Financial Services Unit, Police Technology Unit, and Cops Athletic Program (CAP).

 The Support Services Bureau is supervised by the Bureau Commander with the rank of Major and supervised by two Lieutenants.
 These sections and units responsibilities are described as follows:

 The Records Unit is responsible for the clerical management of daily reports and records.

 The Duty Officer Unit is responsible for handling walk-in or telephone reports from citizens in an effort to assist officers of the department by providing them increased time for proactive police measures.
 The unit is also responsible for the security of North Charleston City Hall after business hours as well as warrant retrieval and wrecker service administrative procedures.

 The Holding Facility Unit is responsible for the transport, security, and initial administrative photographing and fingerprinting of prisoners prior to being released or lodged at the Charleston or Dorchester County Detention Center.
 This unit is also responsible for the coordination and management of the community service sentencing program.

 The Financial Services Unit is responsible for the accommodation of the needs of the Police Department concerning vehicles and supplies.
 The unit is responsible for the documentation and reporting of budget activities for the department.
 This unit is also responsible for the management and distribution of uniforms and non-technological personal equipment.

 The Police Technology Unit is responsible for researching and coordinating implementation of new technologies that would enhance the department’s ability to carry out its mission.